-I am an artist, anthropologist and educator.
-I work collaboratively with human and more than human communities at the intersection of experimental art and political ecology.
+I am an artist, anthropologist, educator and clinical counsellor.
+I work within human and more than human communities at the intersection of social practice, ethnography, and political ecology.
 You will find more details about what I am up to throughout this site.

 Photodynamic gardening

+Making images with plants.
 Experimental ethnography.
-Leaves of stinging nettle, mashed up rose and bee balm petals, elderberry fruit: Cultivating plants with photo-sensitive properties to privilege uncertainty and the disruptive force of impermanence in photography.
+Leaves of stinging nettle, mashed up rose and bee balm petals, elderberry fruit.

 Anarchival materiality within archives